PTaylour/atom-trucker/README.md

 **Move files while maintaining dependencies**

-Move or rename JavaScript source files while fixing up the paths used in requires.
+Move or rename source files while fixing up the paths used in requires.

+Supports:

+* js, as parsed by babel (up to ES7)
+* coffeescript

 ![access via context menu](./screenshot.png)